Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Create more leeway by reviewing subscriptions and entertainment expenses

-Reviewing your entertainment expenses and subscriptions can bring about surprisingly big savings.
+Reviewing your entertainment expenses and subscriptions can have a surprisingly large impact on savings.

 Narrow down your video streaming services (Netflix, Hulu, Amazon Prime)